PlumpMath/haypo_notes/pypy_warmups.rst

 `performance benchmarks <http://pyperformance.readthedocs.io/>`_ for PyPy 5.7
 on the speed-python server.

-* small enough to reduce total runtime
+* small enough to reduce total benchmark runtime
 * get a mean-stdev of the sample close enough to mean-stdev of all values
 * if performance has a cycle (usually with a spike at the start or end): compute 5 cycles to use the average of a cycle